-Whether you were victorious or came up a little short on election night, you still have work to do.
-It’s never easy, but it’s time to hold a political campaign debrief to talk about what went right — and what went wrong — that led to the outcome.
+Whether you were victorious or came up a little short on election night, the work doesn’t stop after Election Day.
+Now it’s time to hold a political campaign debrief.
+Here, campaign teams discuss what went right and what went wrong.

-- When we talked to people at the doors, we did a great job of persuading them.
+- When we talked to people at the doors, we did a great job persuading them to vote.
 But we had three times the contact rate on weekends compared to weekdays.
-Next time we should consider focusing our big canvassing pushes on Saturdays and Sundays.
+Next time, we should consider focusing our big canvassing pushes on Saturdays and Sundays.

-If you won, this is an important time to take stock of what you should replicate in your reelection campaign in two, four, or six years.
-You will also want to find what you should not do again; once is enough for lessons learned the hard way.
+If you won, this is a critical time to take stock of what you should replicate in your re-election campaign in two, four, or six years.
+You also want to find out what you should not do again.
+Once is enough for lessons learned the hard way.

 Now that you’re committed to debriefing with your team, what does that look like?